-In 2006, Axe Body spray blew up with with a series of controversial sexy commercials geared towards young males that lead to $71 million in sales that year.
-Coming in 2nd at only $21 million was Tag who spent most of their advertising dollars on celebs.
-Then near the bottom of the food chain of body sprays was a spray called “Dap” who invested in 1 specific celeb.
+In 2006, Axe Body spray blew up with with a series of controversial sexy commercials geared towards young males that led to $71 million in sales that year.
+Coming in 2nd at only $21 million was Tag, who spent most of their advertising dollars on celebs.
+Then near the bottom of the food chain of body sprays was a spray called “Dap” who invested in one specific celeb: Allen Iverson.

-Dap signed Allen Iverson, the 76er in his final year with the franchise, to a 3 year deal and Barelle CEO, Frank Barone, said,
+Dap signed the guard during his final year with the 76ers to a 3 year deal.

 Iverson responded with,